Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 A tram stops right outside the hotel, which first opened as a Radisson Blu property.
 The location’s not far from the main Schönbrunn entrance: you can see the palace at the bottom of the Schloßallee road outside.

-As a bonus, next door is the Technical Museum in its historical building (constructed in the dying days of empire).
+As a bonus, next door is Vienna’s excellent Museum of Science and Technology in the original historical building constructed in the dying days of empire.

 Seminarhotel Springer Schlössl

-This was completely renovated in early 2015 and resides in a park of its own, which is quite a rarity for a city hotel.
+This resides in a park of its own, which is quite a rarity for a city hotel.
 Nice if you want to get away from the urban environment now and then.

 The hotel forms part of a wider seminar and meeting complex which includes the historic Springer villa built in 1887.